1600: Biden's got boulders to push up a mountain

 "The challenges of governance in 2021 will be enormous," said Meena Bose, director of the Hofstra University’s Kalikow Center for the Study of the American Presidency.

-Unless Democrats pull off an upset and take two Senate elections in Georgia likely heading to Jan.
-5 runoffs, Biden is expected to govern with a divided Congress, meaning chances will be slim of passing signature legislation in his first 100 days in office, such as expanding the Affordable Care Act with a public option.
+Unless Democrats pull off an upset and take both Senate elections in Georgia likely heading to Jan.
+5 runoffs, Biden is expected to govern with a divided Congress, meaning slimmer chances of passing his signature legislation in the first 100 days in office, such as expanding the Affordable Care Act with a public option.

 Biden is counting on finding areas of compromise with Republicans, which will trigger resistance from the Democratic Party's left.
-But one possible area to find common ground will be improvements to infrastructure, which Trump promised but never seriously pursued.
-It would create jobs and cities, suburbs and rural areas all could benefit.
+But one possible area to find common ground will be improvements to infrastructure, which Trump repeatedly promised but never seriously pursued.
+The plan would create jobs, and cities, suburbs and rural areas all could benefit.

 Fast-tracking de-Trumpification

-There has also been a recognition of those around him that he may have to lean more on executive actions than he had once hoped if a divided Congress isn't behind him.
+There also has been a recognition by those around him that he may have to lean more on executive actions than he had once hoped if a divided Congress isn't behind him.

-Transition team officials said that also this week Biden will launch his agency review teams to prepare for the transfer of power.
-Hundreds of transition officials preparing to get to work inside various federal agencies.
-But the Trump-appointed head of the General Services Administration has yet to recognize Biden as the president-elect, which would free up money for the transition.
+Transition team officials said Biden this week also will launch his agency review teams to prepare for the transfer of power.
+Hundreds of transition officials are preparing to get to work inside various federal agencies.
+But Emily Murphy, the Trump-appointed head of the General Services Administration, has yet to recognize Biden as the president-elect, a move that would free up federal money for the transition process.

 Trump: L no!